Dear Climate Change Denier,

 Well, good for you.
 At least you’re engaged and asking for stuff.
 Thing is, in all the years I’ve gone around and around with you guys, I’ve found one commonality in those interactions.
 No matter what you’re shown, no matter what facts are handed to you, you won’t learn them.
 (That’s two.)

 By now you’ve probably trotted out that old canard; “Scientists thought an ice age was coming” as though that somehow dispenses with all that we’ve learned since then.
-No matter how many times it’s been explained to you guys that the theory was never serious, and that when we actually took a look at what was really happening with the climate we found that the long term trend was an alarmingly rapid rate of CO2 and warming increases… you guys keep pulling it out because you simply refuse to learn anything that conflicts with your beliefs.
+No matter how many times it’s been explained to you guys that the theory was never serious, it was postulated by a very small group of scientists, and that when we actually took a look at what was really happening with the climate we found that the long term trend was an alarmingly rapid rate of CO2 and warming increases… you guys keep pulling it out because you simply refuse to learn anything that conflicts with your beliefs.
 (Almost there…)

 This is your chance to prove that wrong.
 You asked for proof?
 You want well established facts that demonstrate the reality of human caused climate change?
 Then exercise some intellectual honesty and diligence and read on.
 Otherwise, you can prove I’m right by quitting here and living with the fact that you really don’t give a damn about evidence and that intellectual laziness is a fact of your existence.